aquasecurity/deployments/orchestrators/kubernetes/manifests/README.md

 # Overview

 The directories and files in this branch relate to enterprise-grade and advanced deployments of Aqua Enterprise on these Kubernetes platforms:
-Kubernetes RAW, OpenShift, EKS, GKE, ICP, AKS, PKS
+Kubernetes RAW, OpenShift, EKS, GKE, ICP, AKS, TKG, TKGI

 Refer to the product documentation for deployment instructions: [Deployment on Kubernetes (most platforms)](https://docs.aquasec.com/v5.3/docs/deploy-k8s-most-platforms).